Yusluv2549583/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 3: script to display the contents of two files in a directory exercise
+exercise 4: script to Display the last 10 lines of a file exercise